siduction/sidu-manual/data/en/0200-isos_en.md

 This section contains information and notes on

-+ the [Content of the live ISO](0201-cd-content_en.md#content-of-the-live-iso), available variants, system requirements, applications, utilities, and the disclaimer.
++ [The Content of the live ISO](0201-cd-content_en.md#content-of-the-live-iso), available variants, system requirements, applications, utilities, and the disclaimer.

 + [Using the live DVD](0202-live-mode_en.md#use-live-dvd), the available users and their passwords, working with root privileges, and software installation during the live session.